 Funding: JPI Climate transnational call SOLSTICE.
 The Finnish case study is funded by Academy of Finland, 2020-2023.

-CIVIC PURPOSE (Democratic civic purpose among higher education students) explores and support civic purpose among students.
-This Finnish-Dutch research project is conducted at the Tampere University and Tampere University of Applied Sciences in Finland and at the University of Humanistic Studies and Hanze University of Applied Sciences in the Netherlands.
+CIVIC PURPOSE (Democratic civic purpose among higher education students) explores civic purpose among higher education students.
+This Finnish-Dutch research project was conducted at the Tampere University and Tampere University of Applied Sciences in Finland and at the University of Humanistic Studies and Hanze University of Applied Sciences in the Netherlands.

-Elina Kuusisto (PI), Inkeri Rissanen, Faculty of Education and Culture (EDU), Tampere University (TAU), Tampere, Finland
+Elina Kuusisto (PI) and Inkeri Rissanen, Tampere University, Tampere, Finland

-Isolde de Groot, Doret de Ruyter, University of Humanistic Studies (UVH), Utrecht, The Netherlands
+Isolde de Groot and Doret de Ruyter, University of Humanistic Studies, Utrecht, The Netherlands

-Ingrid Schutte, Hanze University of Applied Sciences (Hanze UAS), Groningen, The Netherlands
+Ingrid Schutte, Hanze University of Applied Sciences, Groningen, The Netherlands